 This is an adjustable tamper that allows you to choose a tamping pressure of between 15 – 21Kg.

-With this Aluminium tamper, you can play around with it and see which pressure seems to work best – if you can’t tell any difference, I’d say save your wrists and put it on the lowest pressure setting.
+With this Aluminium tamper, you can play around with it and see which pressure seems to work perfect – if you can’t tell any difference, I’d say save your wrists and put it on the lowest pressure setting.

 Check Price - Amazon UK